Kimoy777/adamcaudill.github.io/source/about/index.markdown

 ### Me

-I'm Adam Caudill, a 31 year-old software developer & architect, amateur security researcher, avid fan of great software, a lover of fine [Japanese Katanas](http://flickr.com/photos/adamcaudill/sets/72157594276549640/), a collector of [bayonets](/bayonet-collection/) and a [technology addict](http://flickr.com/photos/adamcaudill/165413413/in/set-72157594155854220/).
+I'm Adam Caudill, a 31 year-old software developer & architect, security researcher, avid fan of great software, a lover of fine [Japanese Katanas](http://flickr.com/photos/adamcaudill/sets/72157594276549640/), a collector of [bayonets](/bayonet-collection/) and a technical elitist.
 In addition to all of that, I also occupy myself with [reading](/reading/) and [photography](/photo/).

 While I tend to spend most of my time in C# at work, I've recently become a big fan of Ruby.
-I also have a background in Visual Basic, C++, and PHP development, as well as a few other languages that I avoid these days.
+I also have a background in Visual Basic, C/C++, and PHP development, as well as a few other languages that I avoid these days.
 I tend to limit the number of languages I work in so that I can better focus on those I use regularly.

 If you want more, take a look at my [resume](/resume/).